Tamino1230/babTomaMusic/README.md

 - Misc
   - Thumbnails support via Pillow (see `requirements.txt`).
   - Various bug fixes and polish: UI ordering fixes, defensive guards around playlist indices, improved error resilience.

-If you'd like this written into a formal changelog file (CHANGELOG.md) or want to highlight any single change with screenshots, tell me which items to expand.